efe96238/f1-champion-predictor/README.md

 ### Important Note

-Note that every time you train the model the results might vary, it will still show it as the Norris with the highest probability however the percentages will change because of how small the dataset is.
+Note that every time you train the model the results might vary, it will still show it as Norris with the highest probability however the percentages will change because of how small the dataset is.
 It is small because I had to create it myself since there was not a dataset like this on the internet.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)